No Medical Exam Term Life Insurance

 Not only that, but there is also the contestability period to consider.
 It’s the two-year period after buying the policy that gives your insurance company the right to investigate your death and see whether you provided false information on your application.
 If so, they could deny the claim.
 Don’t do that to your loved ones!

-Pros and Cons of Buying Term Life Insurance Without a Medical Exam
+Pros and Cons of Buying Term Life Insurance Without Medical Exam Required

 If you’re a great candidate for a no-exam term life policy, then the choice really comes down to personal preference.